AdobeDocs/experience-manager-forms-cloud-service.en/help/troubleshooting-installation-and-configuration.md

 Users are unable to run build pipeline.
 The pipeline fails after running for some time.

-To resolve the issue, open Cloud Manager, select the update option for your environment, and run the pipeline
+To resolve the issue, open Cloud Manager, select the **[!UICONTROL Update]** option for your environment, and run the pipeline.